 The baccalaureate curriculum and the first year of the MSW curriculum are based upon competencies necessary for social work practice at the foundation level.
 The second year of the MSW curriculum prepares students for advanced social work practice.
 Faculty members assess students' progress in acquiring those competencies throughout their coursework, including all practicums.
-Please refer to the undergraduate and graduate Social Work Student Handbooks on our website for more information: http://www.csuchico.edu/swrk/.
+For more information, please refer to the undergraduate and graduate Social Work Student Handbooks on the School of Social Work website.

 The Minor and Certificate in Gerontology gives the undergraduate an opportunity to learn about the critical issues related to older adults and their families.